 Written By Rebant Patodi (Grade 8)

-In this lockdown we have come to know many terms like social distancing, social bubble, endemic, pandemic, antibody and much more.
-I am sure that you are very familiar with these terms but have you ever thought what is an antibody?
+In this lockdown, we have come to know many terms like social distancing, social bubble, endemic, pandemic, antibody and much more.
+I am sure that you are very familiar with these terms but have you ever thought about what an antibody is?
 Many people are confused with the term “antibody”.
 You may have heard people saying that they tested positive for antibodies.
 But what does it exactly mean?

 An antibody is a protein produced by the body’s immune system when it detects harmful substances, called antigens.
 Examples of antigens include microorganisms (bacteria, fungi, parasites, and viruses) and chemicals.
 So, to test if you have an antibody you need to have an antibody testing.
 It involves screening a sample of blood for tiny molecules called antibodies that have “learned” to respond to a pathogen, such as a virus.
 Antibodies learn to recognize and fight off specific viruses through exposure to them.
 This means that if a doctor finds antibodies, that respond to a certain virus in a person’s blood, they can confirm that the person has already been exposed to an infection.